architpr/ai-audience-analytics/README.md

 Contributions, issues, and feature requests are welcome\!
 Feel free to check the [issues page](https://github.com/architpr/ai-audience-analytics/issues) on GitHub.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/architpr/ai-audience-analytics/blob/master/LICENSE) file for details.

 ---

 Made with ❤️ by Archit